ThKattanek/vgm_player/README.md

 ### This is a "Video Game Music" player with Qt5.

 ### Supports Systems
-- Nintendo Gameboy
+- Nintendo Game Boy
-- Sega Mastersystem
+- Sega Master System

 ### Other systems will follow.